 Restino currently lives in Apex with her husband, Chris, and works at Bandwidth as a supply chain analyst.

-Rosser served as varsity and junior varsity head coach at Southern Wayne High School, leading the varsity team to three consecutive state tournament appearances.
-She also spent five years as head coach in the 15s, 17s, and 18s age groups at W.A.V.E.
-Volleyball Club in Goldsboro.
-Rosser was co-founder and vice president of Eastern Elite Volleyball Club in Goldsboro, as well as head coach of the 18s national team.
+Rosser served as head varsity and junior varsity coach at Southern Wayne High School, leading the varsity team to three consecutive state tournament appearances.
+Rosser was co-founder of Eastern Elite Volleyball Club in Goldsboro, as well as head coach of the 18's national team.

 In June of 2018, Rosser joined the Triangle administrative team as an Assistant Director.

 Rousseau, a former Triangle player (2010-2012) and member of Wakefield High School’s 2013 NCHSAA state championship team, returns to Triangle to continue to pursue her love of volleyball.